linhtran1003/fc-barcelona-performance-analysis/README.md

 - Integrate match-level or player-level datasets for advanced metrics (e.g., xGA, pressing, possession).
 - Develop interactive dashboards for storytelling.
+- Include amount earned transfer departures to have better understanding about their earning & spending habit, and to determine whether this factor will emphasize their weakness in financial management.
 - Comparative analysis with other top clubs over the same period.

 ## Tools and Technologies